Simeon Jocelyn

-Simeon Jocelyn (1799-1879) was a white pastor, abolitionist, and social activist for African-American civil rights and educational opportunities in New Haven, Connecticut, during the 19th century.
-He is known for his attempt to establish America's first college for African Americans, in New Haven, and for his role in the Amistad affair.
+Simeon Jocelyn (1799 – 1879) was an American minister, abolitionist, and activist known for promoting educational opportunities and civil and political rights for African Americans in New Haven, Connecticut, during the 19th century.
+He is also known for his attempt to establish the United States' first college for African Americans in New Haven, and for his role in the Amistad affair.

 Abolitionism

 Jocelyn served as the first pastor of the Black congregation at the new Temple Street Church in New Haven, Connecticut.
 A former student at Yale College, Jocelyn was also the leading advocate for the establishment of an African-American college in New Haven.
 At the time there was no such college in the country, or anywhere else in the English-speaking world.
 Save a few exceptional cases, no college accepted African Americans as students.
-A few years later, the short-lived Oneida Institute and the Oberlin Collegiate Institute, predecessor of Oberlin College, decided to accept African Americams.
+A few years later, the short-lived Oneida Institute and the Oberlin Collegiate Institute, predecessor of Oberlin College, decided to accept African Americans.
 The short-lived New-York Central College was the first to accept, from its opening day, both African Americans and women.

 New Haven excitement

 Working closely with both William Lloyd Garrison and Arthur Tappan, he introduced his plan to create an African-American college to the New Haven community on September 7, 1831.
-Tappan offered a subvention of $1000, if the local whites would raise $9,000 and the Blacks $10,000.
-Unfortunately, this coincided with the news of Nat Turner's slave revolt of late August—some newspapers put stories of the proposed college and the revolt side-by-side—heightening the fear of Blacks nationwide.
+Tappan offered a subvention of $1,000, if the local whites would raise $9,000 and the Blacks $10,000.
+Unfortunately, this coincided with the news of Nat Turner's Rebellion of late August in Virginia—some newspapers put stories of the proposed college and the revolt side-by-side—heightening the fear of Blacks nationwide.
 Jocelyn's project was met with overwhelming opposition—the vote against it in New Haven was 700 to 4—and he eventually was forced to resign from his position as pastor of the African-American church.
 Jocelyn's plan was so controversial that his house was later attacked by a white mob.
 The mob also destroyed a black-owned hotel, a black-owned property, and Arthur Tappan's summer home.
 The Oneida Institute, replaced by the Oberlin Collegiate Institute, was the one college Blacks could attend.
 There was no college in the country just for African Americans until the black-owned Wilberforce University opened in Ohio in 1856.

 Even still, these events did not prevent Jocelyn from continuing to work as a conductor of the Underground Railroad.
 In addition, Jocelyn also helped build a racially-integrated neighborhood in New Haven.